smythp/intro-command-line/sections/what-is-the-command-line.md

 ### Why is the command line useful?

-Initially, the command line can seem like a weird and old-fashioned way of interacting with the computer.
-However, by using the command line, you're stepping away from an environment where things are done for you and moving into an environment where you have more control.
+When I use the command line, I feel like a powerful space-age computer commander.
+But initially, for some of us, the command line can feel a bit unfamiliar.
+Why step away from a point-and-click workflow?
+By using the command line, we move into an environment where we have more minute control over each task we'd like the computer to perform.
 Instead of ordering your food in a restaurant, you're stepping into the kitchen.
 It's more work, but there are also more possibilities.

 The command line allows you to...